 There might be more people in your home or you might have added a few power-hungry appliances.
 Devices like a central air conditioner or a heat pump can draw significant amounts of energy.
 Or else, you might be using an appliance more frequently than before.

 Perhaps you are using older appliances that are consuming more energy.
 Replace them with modern devices that have a higher Energy Star rating.
+Or even with appliances that can run on solar!

 Again, changing your electricity consumption habits is the key.
 For example, running a water heater more than necessary can be avoided.
 Take a closer look at your energy usage pattern and identify the opportunities to save electricity.
 This is another scenario where a solar monitoring system can help you out.